rabih96/iSiriPanel/README.md

 iSiriPanel
 ==========

--- Setup a control panel on your iDevices for your siriServers --
+-- Setup a control panel on your iDevices for your siriServers -- Made By <a href="www.twitter.com/rabih96">@Rabih96</a>

 -Things you will need:<br>
 &nbsp;&nbsp;1~Ubuntu 10.04 and above<br>